-'''

-READY

-pascalvs lander sysprint(a) list

-INVOKING PASCAL/VS R2.0

-NO COMPILER DETECTED ERRORS

-SOURCE LINES: 47; COMPILE TIME: 0.19 SECONDS; COMPILE RATE: 15032

-READY

-pascmod lander load(programs(lander))

-READY

-alloc ddname(input) dsname()

-READY

-alloc ddname(output) dsname()

-READY

-call programs(lander) 'parms go here'

-Figure 9.
-Sample TSO session of a compile, link-edit, and execution.
+READY pascalvs lander sysprint(a) list INVOKING PASCAL/VS R2.1 NO COMPILER DETECTED ERRORS SOURCE LINES: 47; COMPILE TIME: 0.19 SECONDS; COMPILE RATE: 15032 READY pascmod lander load(programs(lander)) READY alloc ddname(input) dsname() READY alloc ddname(output) dsname() READY call programs(lander) 'parms go here' Figure 9.
+Sample TSO session of a compile, link-edit, and execution

-'''

-Figure 9 is an example of a TSO session which compiles an already existing source module, link edits it, and executes it.
+Figure 9 is an example of a TSD session which compiles an already existing source module, link edits it, and executes it.
 The commands entered from the terminal are in lower case; those produced by the system are in upper case and high-lighted.

-This section describes how to compile and execute Pascal/VS programs in an OS Batch environment.
+22 Pascal/VS Programmer's Guide This section describes how to compile and execute Pascal/VS programs in an OS Batch environment.
 If you are not using the compiler under OS Batch then you may skip this section.